all-out/guides/_guides/content.md

 ### What ship to use

-Use a covops. training time for an astero is less than 1 day. training for cloak like 4 days.
+Use a covops.
+Training time for an astero is less than 1 day.
+Training for cloak like 4 days.

 **If you find something ping @channel in #subbed_eve.**